 The Ark of the Covenant for the people of Israel was the symbol of the presence of God.
 In a unique way, God's presence was revealed by a cloud during the day and a pillar of fire at night emanating out from the Ark.
-The people were therefore careful to keep their distance and respect God's dwelling place.
+The people were therefore careful to keep their distance and respect God's dwelling place there.
 Today, people do not usually reverence God.
-In our highly technological society many insisted that they were in charge of their own destinies.
-They imagined they have come of age and no longer needed their so called crutch of a Supreme Being.✞
+In our highly technological society many insist that they are in total charge of their destinies.
+They imagine they have come of age and no longer needed the so called crutch of a Supreme Being.✞

-Yet Christian faith and doubt could be powerful tools in bringing us to know this Supreme Being.
-This was summed up in an old poem by an unknown author or possibly by the American hymn writer Thoro Harris (1874-1955),
+Yet Christian faith and doubt can be powerful tools in bringing us to know this Supreme Being.
+This is summed up in an old poem possibly by the American hymn writer Thoro Harris (1874-1955),

 "Doubt sees the obstacles,